 REVENUES.
 Revenues are generated principally by sales of our ICs.
 We recognize revenue upon the transfer of title, which generally occurs upon shipment to our customers.
 Revenues are deferred on shipments to distributors until they are resold by such distributors.
 Our products typically carry a one-year replacement warranty.
 Our revenues are subject to variation from period to period due to the volume of shipments made within a period and the prices we charge for our products.
 The vast majority of our revenues were negotiated at prices that reflect a discount from the list prices for our products.
 These discounts are made for a variety of reasons, including to establish a relationship with a new customer, as an incentive for customers to purchase products in larger volumes or in response to competition.
-In addition, as a product matures, we expect that the average selling price for that product will decline due to the greater availability of competing products.
-The sales of our wireless products into the highly competitive GSM handset market are expected to comprise a larger percentage of our revenue, resulting in increased downward pressure on our average selling prices.
-Our ability to increase revenues in the future is dependent on increased demand for our established products and our ability to ship larger volumes of those products in response to such demand, as well as customer acceptance of newly introduced products.
+In addition, as a product matures, we expect that the average selling price for that product will decline.
+Therefore, our ability to increase revenues in the future is dependent on increased demand for our established products and our ability to ship larger volumes of products in response to such demand, as well as customer acceptance of newly introduced products.

 COST OF REVENUES.
 Cost of revenues includes the cost of purchasing finished silicon wafers processed by independent foundries; costs associated with assembly, test and shipping of those products; costs of personnel and equipment associated with manufacturing support, logistics and quality assurance; an allocated portion of our occupancy costs; and allocable depreciation of testing equipment and leasehold improvements.
 Generally, we depreciate equipment over four years on a straight line basis.
-We also depreciate our leasehold improvements over the shorter of the estimated useful life or the applicable lease term.
+We also depreciate our leasehold improvements over the applicable lease term.
 Recently introduced products tend to have higher cost of revenues per unit due to initially low production volumes required by our customers and higher costs associated with new package variations.
 Generally, as production volumes for a product increase, unit production costs tend to decrease as our semiconductor fabricators and assemblers achieve greater economies of scale for that product.
 Additionally, the cost of wafer procurement, which is a significant component of cost of goods sold, varies cyclically with overall demand for semiconductors.

 RESEARCH AND DEVELOPMENT.
 Research and development expense consists primarily of compensation and related costs of employees engaged in research and development activities, as well as an allocated portion of our occupancy costs for such operations.
 We depreciate our research and development equipment over four years and amortize our purchased software from computer-aided design tool vendors over four years.
-Development activities include the design of new products and creation of test methodologies to assure compliance with required specifications.
+Development activities include the creation of test methodologies to assure compliance with required specifications and design of new products.

 SELLING, GENERAL AND ADMINISTRATIVE.
-Selling, general and administrative expense consists primarily of personnel-related expenses, related allocable portion of our occupancy costs, sales commissions to independent sales representatives, professional fees, directors' and officers' liability insurance, patent litigation legal fees, other promotional and marketing expenses and reserves for bad debt.
-Write offs of uncollectible accounts have been insignificant to date.
+Selling, general and administrative expense consists primarily of personnel-related expenses, related allocable portion of our occupancy costs, sales commissions to independent sales representatives, professional fees, directors and officers liability insurance, other promotional and marketing expenses and reserves for bad debt.
+Write-offs of uncollectible accounts have been insignificant to date.

 GOODWILL AMORTIZATION.
-Goodwill amortization includes the amortization of goodwill purchased in connection with our acquisitions of Krypton Isolation, Inc. (Krypton) in August 2000 and SNR Semiconductor Incorporated (SNR) in October 2000.
-Goodwill is amortized over four to five years using the straight line method.
+Goodwill amortization includes the amortization of goodwill purchased in connection with the acquisition of Krypton Isolation, Inc. and SNR Semiconductor Incorporated.
+Goodwill is amortized over four to seven years using the straight line method.